01 — Literary Thriller

 The collection tracks what happens when a person is repeatedly misfiled — by family, by institutions, by desire — and how the self adapts by performing coherence.
 Not to deceive, but to remain intact.
 Its named subjects — Brigitte, Santia, Kelyra, Rob, Kain, Eko, among others — move through ordinary systems: mirrors, classrooms, lovers, documents.
 The violence in these poems is subtle because it is procedural.
 They do not shout.
 They categorize.
 The book studies what can be held inside structure without being erased, and what must be carried elsewhere until it is safe enough to breathe.

-Poetry collection Berlin Publication-ready
+Poetry collection Berlin Concluded & complete

-Complete Poetry collection Publication-ready English · Berlin
+Complete Poetry collection Concluded & complete English · Berlin

 ↓ Download sample — 28 pp. Read foreword + Eko